If you want your business to succeed, especially in a competitive industry, you need to position your solution to stand out.

 Clarity is essential when developing your USP.
 Your target market should be able to understand your USP quickly and easily, so avoid using technical jargon or difficult-to-understand terms.

 Conciseness is also essential.
-Your USP should be short and to the point.
-It should fit on a business card or in a Tweet.
+Keep your USP short and to the point—brief enough for a business card or email signature.

 Finally, your USP must be unique.
 It should distinguish your business from your competitors and clarify why customers should choose you over them.